ruchisahota/gaia/v1/doc/documentation.md

 #### `name (string)`

-The name of your cluster
+The name of your cluster.

 | Characteristics | Value  |
 | -               | -:     |